Mary Margaret Minnis, Ph.D.

 Volunteer Work

-Since 1986, I have been the contact for US Peace Corps volunteers to obtain free books through Darien Book Aid.
-This all-volunteer organization serves over 500 Peace Corps volunteers annually in most the countries that the Peace Corps operates.
+Since 1986, I have been the contact for US Peace Corps volunteers worldwide to obtain free books through Darien Book Aid.